-Become a beta tester for early access to new features by joining the Google+ Community and following the link to the Beta version.
+Become a beta tester for early access to new features by joining the Open Beta on Google Play

 Jump to section

 How to use

 - Pick intervals / phrases based on specific intervals / specific notes / a specific mode or scale

 - Set tempo, instrument and volume, pitch range, interval and note choice and responses to correct / incorrect answers.

 - Listen mode to compare correct answer to all other answers to understand why an answer is correct.

 - Continuous play for hands free use with speech recognition.